COLIN AINSWORTH

 Canadian tenor Colin Ainsworth has built a career defined by versatility and dramatic presence, captivating audiences with repertoire ranging from the Baroque to the present day.
 His performances have taken him to the stages of the Royal Opera House, Canadian Opera Company, Glimmerglass Opera, the Greek National Opera, Teatro Nacional São Carlos, and Seattle Opera, as well as Orchestre symphonique de Montréal, Toronto Symphony Orchestra, Philharmonia Baroque Orchestra (San Francisco), and Carnegie Hall.

-This upcoming season, Colin returns to the Vancouver Bach Choir for Bach’s Christmas Oratorio, and the Elmer Iseler Singers for Handel’s Messiah.
-He debuts in New Zealand with the Adam Chamber Music Festival, presenting six programs alongside artists including pianist Jeremy Denk and the New Zealand String Quartet.
-A frequent collaborator of Toronto’s Opera Atelier, Colin appears as Tamino in Mozart’s The Magic Flute, after critical acclaim in the titular role of Charpentier’s David and Jonathan with the company last season.
+This season, Colin returned to the Vancouver Bach Choir for Bach’s Christmas Oratorio, the Grand Philharmonic Choir for Beethoven’s Missa Solemnis, and both the Elmer Iseler Singers and Guelph Chamber Choir for Handel’s Messiah.
+He debuted in New Zealand with the ADAM International Chamber Music Festival Nelson, presenting six programs alongside artists including pianist Jeremy Denk and the New Zealand String Quartet.
+A frequent collaborator of Toronto’s Opera Atelier, Colin appeared as Tamino in Mozart’s The Magic Flute, after critical acclaim in the titular role of Charpentier’s David and Jonathan with the company last season.
+Additionally, he joined the Vancouver Symphony, and the Thunder Bay Symphony Orchestra, debuting with Handel’s Messiah and Mozart’s Requiem respectively.

 Recent season highlights include Handel’s Messiah with Dame Jane Glover and the Toronto Symphony Orchestra, recitals in Ottawa, Victoria, and Vancouver, Alceste with Toronto’s VOICEBOX: Opera in Concert, and the recording release of Jeffrey Ryan’s Afghanistan: Requiem for a Generation with the Vancouver Symphony.